 A number of employees have been trained as Computer Workstation/DSE Assessors to assess the safety aspects of staff computer work stations on behalf of Heads of Units.

-A programme of assessments is underway, but if you have any immediate queries or issues please contact your Unit Safety Co-Ordinator or DSE Assessor.
+A programme of assessments is underway, but if you have any immediate queries or issues please contact your Unit Safety Co-Ordinator or DSE/Computer Workstation Assessors.

 What smoking restrictions apply at NUI Galway?

 Smoking is not allowed in any building in the University.
-For further information, go here.
+For further information, see here.

-In accordance with the Display Screen Equipment Regulations, NUI Galway as the employer has put the following eye and eyesight test arrangements in place for those staff who are defined as employees for the purposes of these regulations (see application form).
+In accordance with the Display Screen Equipment Regulations, NUI Galway as the employer has put the following eye and eyesight test arrangements in place for those staff who are defined as employees for the purposes of these regulations (see Eye & Eyesight Testing Application Form).

 Eligible staff must first complete the application form and have it authorised by their Head of Unit.
 This form is then sent to the Safety Office for processing.
 Units cover the cost of the voucher for their staff, please allow 2-3 weeks for voucher to be issued.
 Where staff require corrective appliances i.e. glasses exclusively for their University work on display screen equipment, this must be verified by the optician and the cost of this will be covered by the voucher.
 Single vision lenses only are covered by this scheme.
 Any additional costs that the employee chooses to have must be paid by the employee themselves.